pavantammana/my-retail/README.md

    - MongoDB
    - Spock for testing

-It makes use of Spring for DI and endpoint processing.
+It makes use of Spring for DI, implementing REST endpoints and also invoking external REST calls.
 Uses MongoDB as NoSQL store for storing the price related documents

 ##Setup
 Repository location is: https://github.com/pavantammana/my-retail